restic/restic/doc/Design.md

 system or via the integrated SFTP client.
 The directory layout is the same for both access methods.
 This repository type is described in the following.

-Repositories consists of several directories and a file called `config`.
+Repositories consist of several directories and a file called `config`.
 For all other files stored in the repository, the name for the file is the lower case hexadecimal representation of the storage ID, which is the SHA-256 hash of the file's contents.
 This allows easily checking all files for accidental